AliceWonderMiscreations/HTML5DomDoc/README.md

 This class makes it a little easier to sever HTML content that exists as a libxml2 DOMDocument class instance.

+Basically what it does is a lot of the dirty work, such as setting up the document type and minimal page structure, organization of the `head` node, and sending the proper HTTP headers when the page is served.

 It only serves content as XML (intentionally) so Internet Explorer <= 8 users are screwed, but I really do not give a damn about them.
 Sorry, I just do not.